The BEST Icefields Parkway Hotels

 Stay at one of these Icefields Parkway hotels for tremendous access to Canada’s most famous stretch of scenic highway.
 The hotels, lodges, cabins, and hostels along the Icefields Parkway can all cater to any type of traveler.

 We love staying along the parkway, as it’s a very relaxed experience no matter where you stay.
 Although the scenic road is incredibly popular during the day, it enjoys quiet mornings and evenings.
-The lodging here also provides tremendous access for those after an adventure in either Jasper or Banff.
+The lodging here also provides fantastic access for those after an adventure in either Jasper or Banff.

 Looking for what to do on the Icefields Parkway?
 See our full guide!